 Black Graphite Polish (for blacking lead)

-Grate polish is great for use on stained glass panels to make them black and glossy.
+Grate polish is great for use on stained glass panels to make them darker and glossy.
 It is best used with a soft brush, and with some elbow grease, it blacks your lead and solder for a neat finish.
 Can also be used for your fireplace!

 This is the modern equivalent simelar to Zebo / Zeebrite polish which is no longer in production.
 Apply to cold dry lead, when fully dry you can install your panel or hang your piece of glass work.